buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 By default `sha` is defined as: `%(src::revision)s`.

 In case any of `repoOwner`, `repoName` or `sha` returns `None`, `False` or empty string, the plugin will skip sending the status.

+The `context` argument is passed to GitHub to differentiate between statuses.
+A static string can be passed or :class:`Interpolate` for dynamic substitution.
+The default context is `buildbot/%(prop:buildername)s`.

 You can define custom start and end build messages using the `startDescription` and `endDescription` optional interpolation arguments.